sierdzio/gibs/README.md

 #### Tools

-Ibs can run external tools, applications and processes.
+Gibs can run external tools, applications and processes.
 To do this, use the `tool` command, followed by executable path and any necessary arguments.

 There are some tools which are pre-configured (like Qt's tools: `rcc` and `uic`)